 Written by staff of Public Art Review.

-[Featured as a web-only piece] Public Art Review #54.
+[Featured as a web-only piece] during publication of Public Art Review #54.